biocompibens/ALFA/README.md

 By default, as GTF files are built on a hierarchical way, some assumptions are made on categories priorities:
 > start_codon/stop_codon > five_prime_utr/three_prime_utr/CDS > exon > transcript > gene

-This means, for example, that a nucleotide found in a *exon* as well as in a *CDS* will be counted within the *CDS* category.
+This means, for example, that a nucleotide associated to an *exon* as well as to a *CDS* will be accounted for the *CDS* category.

-In case of a nucleotide found in two categories of equal priority, the count is split between them.
+### Ambiguity
+In case of a nucleotide mapping to overlapping categories, by default, it is discarded.
+Although with the option _**--keep_ambiguous**_, the count will be split equally between the different categories.
 Overlapping biotype priorities are first solved with the associated category, in case of an equality, the previous principle is applied.

 ### Unknown feature
 If ALFA meets a category that is not referenced in its code, it will be ignored since its priority is tricky to assess.
 However, an unknown biotype is added on the fly and will be processed.